neel-ofar/optical-character-recognition/readme.md

 ---

-Made with ❤️ | Free Forever | No API Keys Required
+Made with ❤️ | No API Keys Required